GoodnessNwanebu/Clerk/README.md

 ## Usage

 ### For Students
-1. **Choose a Department**: Select from Obstetrics, Gynecology, Pediatrics, General Surgery, or Cardiothoracic Surgery
+1. **Choose a Department**: Select from 5 main departments, with Internal Medicine and Surgery offering subspecialty options
 2. **Start a Case**: Begin with a random case or use Practice Mode for specific conditions
 3. **Interview the Patient**: Use voice or text to ask questions naturally
 4. **Order Investigations**: Request relevant tests and interpret results